michaelforbes-open/public_CV/michael_forbes_cv.md

 ## Additional Information

-- **Mobility:** Holder of a full Category B driving licence and available for work-related travel as required.
+- **Mobility:** Holder of a full, clean Category B driving licence and available for work-related travel as required.